natalie-harris/ChamberCrawlers/README.md

 # ChamberCrawlers
 Using Evolution-Inspired Models to Predict the Location of Hidden Tombs in the Eastern Valley of the Kings

+# Lost Pharaoh Tombs
+- Thutmese II of the 18th dynasty (found in 2022 in the Valley of the Queens)
+- Ramses VIII of the 20th dynasty

 ## GeoPandas
 https://geopandas.org/en/v0.8.2/data_structures.html#geodataframe
 ### Attributes